 David I. Stirling, Ph.D. - Chief Executive Officer

-Dr. David Stirling was the Chief Scientific Officer and Executive Vice President, Pharmaceutical Research & Development for Celgene Corporation.
-Dr. Stirling is one of the original founding members of Celgene.
-In 1986, Celgene was spun-off from the parent company Celanese Corporation.
-Dr. Stirling was responsible for the science and research within Celgene and was responsible for initiating the Thalidomide Clinical and Research Program, which led to Celgene's first clinical product, Thalomid® (Thalidomide) approved by the FDA in 1998.
-A novel class of compounds derived from Thalidomide, known as IMiDs® (Immunomodulatory Drugs), was developed under Dr. Stirling's vision and leadership.
-The success of those compounds has led to several regulatory approvals around the world.
-As a result, Celgene was transformed into a major biotechnology company with a market capitalization of over $30 Billion USD.
-Prior to joining Celgene, Dr Stirling held various scientific and management positions within the biotechnology group of Celanese Research Company, the central R & D center for Celanese Corporation.
+Celgene Corporation founder Dr. David Stirling was the Chief Scientific Officer and Executive Vice President, Pharmaceutical Research & Development for Celgene.
+Dr. Stirling was responsible for initiating the Thalidomide Clinical and Research Program, which led to Celgene’s first clinical product, Thalomid®.
+Under Dr. Stirling’s leadership, the blockbuster franchise of Thalomid® derivatives (Revlimid®, Pomalyst®, Otezla®) were developed, and these have played a major role in propelling Celgene into the top-tier of public biotechnology companies worldwide.
+Prior to joining Celgene, Dr. Stirling held various scientific and management positions within the biotechnology group of Celanese Research Company (from which Celgene was spun off).
 Dr. Stirling received his Ph.D. in Biochemistry from the University of Warwick in England, where he studied the industrial applications of novel oxygenase enzymes.
-Dr. Stirling is the author of numerous publications and holds over 30 US patents.
+Dr. Stirling is the author of numerous publications, and holds over 30 U.S. patents.

 Lawrence Zaslow - President